 [UPDATE January 23, 2014: The BEA has comprehensively revised its GDP-by-Industry accounts with updated definitions, classifications and statistical methods that "supersede" all previous data.
 Importantly, the revision only covers the years from 1997 to 2012, but the bureau plans to update the older data in the future.
 The new existing data are discussed in this post, but this page will not be updated until the next phase of the revision occurs.
 The information presented here is out of date, but because I do not believe the final revision will significantly alter the underlying data, I believe the arguments presented in this page remain valid.
-Consequently, I will keep this page up in the meantime.]
+Consequently, I will keep this page up in the meantime.
+Alternatively, you can see this post on household consumption of legal services.]

 Every November the U.S. Bureau of Labor Statistics (BEA) updates its GDP-by-Industry data, which includes America’s legal sector.
 Often it revises the previous years’ numbers, but the general story is the same: Those who use lines like “Law is no longer a golden ticket” when writing on the legal education system’s problems do not realize that demand for private legal services has not been doing well for decades, and it has severely slumped since 2005, which I call the “Great Law Depression.”
 This static page reports on the most current BEA data to illustrate why the golden ticket lede is false—as well as why potential law school applicants should not expect a recovery any time soon.